Jwan622/interview_prep/square/final_rd_part_1.md

 # Data Modeling, ETL & Data Architecture

+## Questions to ask right away before building
+- Where is the data?
+How to access?
+- What's the SLA?
+- format of the data, do we have a data contract?
+- PII? do I need to do some light transform before loading?
+Legal reasons?
+GDPR?
+- query patterns... how should the data be stored/sorted/distributed?g

 ## Efficient data modeling design (from requirement gathering, determining the right questions to ask, data onboarding case study)
 What Data Sources Are Available?
 Identify the various data sources, such as transaction databases, website clickstreams, customer surveys, and social media interactions.